Stony Brook Seawolves men's lacrosse: 2013–2019: The drought years

 Stony Brook started 2016 strong at 5–1, with home wins over #16 Rutgers and #12 Hofstra and a loss to #9 Brown.
 The team's lone loss in America East play was to #11 Albany for the second straight season.
 Stony Brook won seven of its last eight regular season games to reach a 12–3 record.
 However, the Seawolves lost to Vermont 10–9 in the conference semifinals.
 In 2017, Stony Brook started 4–0, including a win at #10 Brown, before losing five of the next six.
 In a familiar scene, #6 Albany routed Stony Brook 19–6 in the America East semifinals to cap off a 7–7 campaign.

 Stony Brook began the 2018 season 0–4.
 On March 10, Stony Brook hosted #9 Virginia, but the 15–14 loss was more memorable for the on-field fight that occurred.
 The Seawolves closed the season out strong, capturing a share of the America East regular season title for the first time since 2012.
 Nevertheless, Stony Brook lost in the semifinals of the America East Tournament for a third straight year.

 In 2019, the Seawolves struggled initially, losing to #4 Penn State, Marist, Sacred Heart, and Hartford to bring their record to 3–4.
 However, they upset St. John's on the road, and came back from a 7–1 deficit to beat Vermont 10–9.
 Stony Brook clinched the regular season title by defeating Albany 12–10 at home in a rain-delayed season finale.
 Hosting the America East Tournament as the No. 1 seed, Stony Brook was upset at home 14–8 by UMBC in the semifinals, marking the team's fourth semifinal loss in a row.
 On May 14, Stony Brook athletic director Shawn Heilbron announced that Nagle would not return as head coach.
 In eight seasons with the Seawolves, Nagle recorded a 68–61 record overall and 31–14 in conference play, but made just one NCAA Tournament in his first season and had six one-and-dones in the America East Tournament.

 Anthony Gilardi takes over (2020–present)

 On June 20, Stony Brook named Towson associate head coach and offensive coordinator Anthony Gilardi as the team's new head coach.
 Stony Brook began the season 5–1, with three overtime victories, all of which saw Caleb Pearson score the game-winning goal.

-In 2022, Stony Brook won the inaugural Long Island Cup by beating LIU 10–6 in the championship.